obensource/little-kiddo-learning/README.md

 * Put together familiar words with an [Alphabet Stamp Set](https://www.amazon.com/Melissa-Doug-Alphabet-Stamp-Set/dp/B00UX9DPUA/).
 * Write a card together for a family member or friend.
 Have fun coming up with a short message and writing it out together.
 * Connect known words from other languages with how they're spelled out in that language's alphebet, and write them out together.
-  * Example: my kiddo loves the film ['My Neighbor Tototo'](https://en.wikipedia.org/wiki/My_Neighbor_Totoro) which has 2 lead characters named Sasuki and Mei, which is written as vさすき (Sasuki), and めい (Mei) in [hiragana](https://en.wikipedia.org/wiki/Hiragana) (Japanese phonetic alphebet).
+  * Example: my kiddo loves the film ['My Neighbor Tototo'](https://en.wikipedia.org/wiki/My_Neighbor_Totoro) which has 2 lead characters named Sasuki and Mei, which is written as さすき (Sasuki), and めい (Mei) in [hiragana](https://en.wikipedia.org/wiki/Hiragana) (Japanese phonetic alphebet).
 This makes it easy to introduce and acclimate the concept of phonetic alphabets when writing out the names of her favorite characters: さ('Sa') す('su') き('ki'), め('Me') い('i').
   * Further word-spelling fun can be done by differentiating the concepts of alphebetic, logographic, and phonetic written languages: like the [English alphebet](https://en.wikipedia.org/wiki/English_alphabet), [Kanji](https://en.wikipedia.org/wiki/Kanji), and [Hiragana](https://en.wikipedia.org/wiki/Hiragana) (respectively).
 Logographic languages like Kanji are super fun to share because they're pictographic (you get to draw a picture of what you mean).
     * For example: 木 means tree, 森 means forest (3 trees), 本 means book (the extra line represents a cut-down tree).
 Then pictographic identities compound when combined together, like 日本語 (Nihongo: the Japanese language). 日 (Ni - 'sun') the first character in 日本 (Nihon – the word for 'Japan'), 本 (Hon - 'origin') the second character–when compounded with the first literally translates to "the sun's origin' (or the colloquial 'land of the rising sun').
 Finally 語 (Go - 'language') adds the characteristic of this word referring to an established language (as is appended to every word for a specific language, like: 英語 Eigo - 'English', or ドイツ語 Doitsugo - 'German').